fkyprianou/deved-platform/content/blog/en/meetup-announced-vonage-x-temporal-in-london.md

 P﻿laces are limited, [so sign up here](https://vonage.dev/3YAWi1c), and we'll see you there!

-If you want to stay up to date on similar events coming to your neighbourhood, be sure to check out eh
+If you want to stay up to date with similar events coming to your neighbourhood, be sure to check out the Vonage Developer Community [Events Page](https://developer.vonage.com/en/community).